vlcty/lemon-markets-websocket/README.md

 			// Time to stop.
 Disconnect on our behalf fmt.Println("It's time to stop")
 			processUpdates = false
-			tickStream.Disconnect()
-			quoteStream.Disconnect()
 		}
 	}

-	// Disconnect from the streams (not a must and does not hurt even if already closed) tickStream.Disconnect()
+	// Disconnect from the streams
+	tickStream.Disconnect()
 	quoteStream.Disconnect()